lauralouiset/weather-me-this/readme.md

 WEATHER ME THIS!

 Built with node.js as a server
-API call to Google Maps Geocoding API & Dark Sky API
+API calls to Google Maps Geocoding API & Dark Sky API Google Autocomplete API

 TO DO

-HTML/CSS
-- design website, wireframe
-- CSS

 JS
 - create template engine - CHECK